 Eating disorders such as anorexia and bulimia can damage your teeth for life by wearing down the tooth’s enamel.
 You could end up needing extensive dental procedures such as crowns, root canal treatments and extractions.
 When applicable, we will integrate eating disorder counseling with dental treatment.
 It is important that you are honest with us about your condition and trust that we can help and advise you about what is best for your health.

 Habits such as cigarette smoking and chewing tobacco can have harmful effects on your total health.
 Chewing or smoking tobacco will cause staining of your teeth and bad breath.
 They can make you more prone to gingivitis and gum diseases.
 Please be aware of the risks of lung cancer and disfiguring surgeries following mouth cancer.
 Simply quit tobacco use of any kind!!
 Your life can be at stake!!!

 Be aware of unsupervised whitening methods such as tanning sessions and drugstore kits.
 Serious damage to your teeth could result from not following proper instructions.
 Please discuss the timing and the right products to use with your dentist when interested in whitening your teeth.
-Most products are not indicated for the young teenagers.
+Most products are not indicated for young teenagers.

 If you follow the recommended guidelines and properly care for your teeth, you can enjoy a lifetime of beautiful and healthy teeth!